ibestvina/dagpy/docs/specifications.md

 ### DAG file
 DAG file is a JSON consisting of two parts: a list of blocks and project properties.
 Each block in the list has the following fields:
  - id
- - name – a name which the user sets, and by which it refers to this block (when specifying dependencies or executing blocks).
+ - name – a name which the user sets, and by which it refers to this block when specifying block parents or executing blocks.
 Block names are not case-sensitive and must be unique.
  - description – optional description of the block
  - last_executed – datetime of the last time the block was executed.
 This is compared to the last time the block file was changed, to determine if it needs to be re-executed.
- - dependencies – list of block ids
+ - parents – list of block ids
  - blockfile – full path to the ipynb file holding this block

 Other, optional fields include: